Washington Month-to-Month Lease Agreement

 Washington landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• Landlord’s Name and Address – Landlords must give the tenant their name and address, or that of their authorized agent, to enable smooth communication of legal notice.
+• Landlord’s Name and Address – Landlords must give the tenant their name and address, or that of their authorized agent, to ensure smooth communication and payment of rent in the event of any unusual situations.
+Typically includes additional contact information for the landlord and authorized agents, such as phone numbers and email addresses.

 • Move-In Checklist – Landlords collecting a security deposit must provide tenants with a move-in checklist to take inventory of the property’s condition upon move-in.
 A landlord cannot deduct later from a security deposit for any item whose condition wasn’t described in the initial move-in checklist.

-• Fire Safety and Protection Notice – Washington landlords must provide information relating to smoke detectors, fire sprinklers, alarms, fire safety systems and evacuation plans.
+• Fire Safety and Protection Notice – Washington leases must provide information relating to smoke detectors, fire sprinklers, alarms, fire safety systems and evacuation plans.
 This may be provided as a written notice or checklist, and must include a diagram of emergency evacuation routes.

 • Nonrefundable Fees – Charges not agreed by the tenant in the lease may be refundable upon lease termination.
 For Washington landlords to charge a non-refundable fee, it must be disclosed and agreed as such in the lease.